-The mission of Communication is to prepare students for the dynamic and changing field of communication by offering a challenging academic program which prepares students for the professional world or graduate school.
+The B.A. in Communication prepares students for the dynamic and changing field of communication by offering a challenging academic program which prepares students for the professional world or graduate school.
 The program gives students the opportunity for hands-on exploration while they are exploring the theoretical underpinnings of the field.